David Perlstein, MD, MBA, FAAP

 - Bladder-stretching exercises are aimed at increasing the bladder volume and increasing the periods between daytime urinations.

-- Medications, such as DDAVP (desmopressin acetate or antidiuretic hormone) and Tofrinil (imipramine), have been shown to be very effective and are used to temporarily treat the nighttime urination, but they do not "cure" the enuresis.
+- Medications, such as desmopressin acetate or antidiuretic hormone (DDAVP) and imipramine (Tofranil), have been shown to be very effective and are used to temporarily treat the nighttime urination, but they do not "cure" the enuresis.
 Many pediatricians will prescribe one of these medications, especially if the child is engaged in behavioral conditioning as well.
 Medications are very helpful when a child is not sleeping at home (camp or sleepovers), since the trauma of bedwetting in those settings is predictable.